DevSkillsHQ/rubric-account-management-backend-level-1-0.0.7/README.md

 ## Before you start

 Please go through the README of the coding challenge that your candidate got to solve.
+You can locate the candidate repo at https://app.devskills.co/candidates.

 ## How to submit the assessment results